Sparse ActionGen: Accelerating Diffusion Policy with Real-time Pruning: Experiments

 \section{Experiments}

-We first outline the experimental setup, covering models, benchmarks, baselines, and implementation details in Sec.~\ref{sec: exp setup}.
+We first outline the experimental setup, covering models, benchmarks, and baselines in Sec.~\ref{sec: exp setup}.
 Following that, we demonstrate the quantitative results in Sec.~\ref{sec: main result}.
 We then present an ablation study of \oursk in Sec.~\ref{sec: ablation study}.
 Finally, we conduct qualitative experiments on the predicted sparsity pattern in Sec.~\ref{sec: qualitative results}.
+We also provide detailed training hyperparameters, hardware specifications, and network architecture details in Appendix~\ref{appendix: implementation details}, and visualize the training process in Appendix~\ref {appendix:loss curves}.